codybenlewis/quick-draw-for-processing/README.md

 ![example](example.png) Success!
 There are at least 127,000 more monkeys to choose from.
 What you do next with this Library is completely up to you.

-If you're having trouble getting to this point, please make sure you've properly followed all the above and check your machine settings for any compatibility issues.
+If you have trouble getting to this point, please make sure you've properly followed all the steps above.
 If it's still not working, contact me [by e-mail](mailto:cblewisnj@gmail.com?subject=Quick%20Draw%20for%20Processing%20Troubleshooting) with specififc details for help with troubleshooting.

 # Reference